eaglerainbow/covid19stats/stats/perCountry/BGR_doublingtime.md

 * for time difference of past seven (7) days.
 The doubling time's unit is "days".

-The first growth rate indicates the increase of confirmed (infected) cases.
+The first doubling time indicates the increase of confirmed (infected) cases.
+There, the *higher* the number is, the better is to take control of the disease.

-The second growth rate indicates the increase of recovered (healed) cases.
+The second doubling time indicates the increase of recovered (healed) cases.
+There, the *lower* the number is, the better it is to take control of the disease.

 ![Diagram Absolute Values Confirmed/Recovered](./BGR_doublingtime_absolute.svg)